gilangarisptr/quant_journey/README.md

-# quant_journey
+# Quant Journey
-this is my journey to learn quant
+this is my journey to learning quant